Simon-Martens/go-send/README.md

 - Maybe **Sentry**: Better Error tracking than logging would be nice to have

 Almost all frontend code is still original Choo-based UI.
 This will be subject to change since our reimplementation of the backend might help us to implement a handful of new frontend features.
-Also, I moved header and footers to go templates, which may be overwritten by your custom template files.

-The compatibility with `ffsend` is kept as of right now.
+The compatibility with `ffsend` is kept as of right now, as long as the `UPLOAD_GUARD` is set to false.

 ## Quick Start